TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-12-28-3-signs-your-project-is-becoming-legacy-arrays-creep.md

 Or you risk it will all collapse on your head.
 </blockquote>

-**Don't be greedy and rush.
-Be safe and robust**.
+**Don't be greedy and rush - be safe and robust**.
 Apply the same for the code.

 <blockquote class="blockquote mt-5 mb-5 text-center">
 As your project grows, make the basis - not the business layer - stronger to support the growth.